intuition-dev/INTUITION2/PERSPECTIVES/slides/2_about-us_xtra-support_and_co-ho$ting/aMORE.md

 * Process includes Intercept/Observe.
 At least show how much you care before you show how much you know.
 Start relations with sample user.
+For meta, the question is: Show me your build server.

 * Main offering: Co-hosted build server!!